UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 correct platform+configuration+target framework combinations of each and finally builds the NuGet package from the resulting binaries.

+# OBSOLECENSE NOTE
+Most of the functionality described here is now obsolete.
+The source code committed to the repo includes the C# interop code so this generator is not needed for that.
+It **IS** still used to check the APIs exported from the extensions AND to generate the `EXPORTS.g.def` file used by the native code DLL.
+But that's where it ends.

+The marshalling support and SourceGenerators in C# and .NET has progressed to the point where it is easier to express the marshalling needs of an API, in the C# language itself instead of a foreign language custom for this case (the YAML config file).
+For simplicity sake, the config file format and parsing remains intact [Though that may change in the future once everything else settles down]

 ## Projects
 ### LlvmBindingsGenerator
 This is the P/Invoke generator for the generated interop code in Ubiquity.NET.Llvm.Interop.
 It uses